open-ephys/gui-docs/source/User Manual/Installing the GUI.rst

 2. Drag and drop the downloaded and unzipped folder to the location of your choice, and rename it "Open Ephys"

-2. Double-click :code:`open-ephys` to run the application.
+3. Double-click :code:`open-ephys` to run the application.

+.. note:: Depending on your security settings, you may see a message announcing that "'open-ephys' cannot be opened because the developer cannot be verified."
+If so, go to System Prefererences > Security and Privacy > General and click "Open Anyway" to allow the GUI to launch.

 |
 |